 A statement or argument that provides a justification for a selection, decision, or recommendation.

-A principle of evidence quality that implies validity, but goes beyond it by also calling for clear explanation of what any information put forward is supposed to be evidence of and why it was chosen.
-This principle also implies that there is a clear and explicable link between what a particular measure is established to gauge and the substantive content of the Standard under which it is listed.
+A principle of evidence quality that implies validity and provides a clear explanation of what any information put forward aligns with standard components.
+This principle also implies there is a clear and explicable link between what a particular measure is established to gauge and the substantive content of the Standard under which it is listed.

-The degree to which test scores for a group of test takers are consistent over repeated applications of a measurement procedure and hence are inferred to be dependable and repeatable for an individual test taker.
-A measure is said to have a high reliability if it produces consistent results under consistent conditions.
+The degree to which test scores for a group of test takers are consistent for repeated evaluations of a measurement procedure.
+A measure is said to have a high reliability if it produces consistent results under consistent conditions, and for multiple evaluators.

 Reliable and Valid Evidence.

 The credibility of the results from assessment and evaluation measures.

 For CAEP purposes (p.
 17 of the Commission report), a case study that is presented to meet one or more of CAEP’s standards in which key outcomes and processes are gauged, changes and supporting judgments are tracked, and the changes lead to improvements.
 To be reliable and valid as a model, the case study should have followed CAEP’s guidelines in identifying a worthwhile topic to study, generated ideas for change, defined the measurements, tested solutions, transformed promising ideas into sustainable solutions that achieve effectiveness reliably at scale, and shared knowledge.